colossus9/python-webhook-handler/README.md

     pip install -r requirements.txt
     ```

 1. Create a `/tmp/creds.json` file of the following format.
-Note: The tokens must have the `admin:org` scope:
+Note: The tokens must have the `admin:org` scope for the specific example described in `webhook-server.py`:

     ```
     {